CSLP/Linux/CLI.md

   > locate  **reads  one  or  more databases** prepared by updatedb(8) and writes file names matching at least one of the PATTERNs to standard output, one per line.
   >
-  > If --regex is not specified, PATTERNs can contain globbing characters.
-If any PATTERN contains no globbing characters, locate behaves as if the pattern were  \*PATTERN\*.
+  > If --regex is not specified, PATTERNs can contain globbing characters.  **If any PATTERN contains no globbing characters, locate behaves as if the pattern were  \*PATTERN\*.**（as if 好像）
   >
   > By default, locate does not check whether files found in database still  exist (but it does require all parent directories to exist if the database was built with --require-visibility no).  locate can never report  files  created  after the most recent update of the relevant database.